MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ApplicationAccessPolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the New-ApplicationAccessPolicy cmdlet to restrict or deny access for an application that is using Outlook REST APIs or Microsoft Graph APIs to a specific set of mailboxes.
+Use the New-ApplicationAccessPolicy cmdlet to restrict or deny access for an application that is using Outlook REST APIs, Microsoft Graph APIs or the EWS APIs to a specific set of mailboxes.
 These policies are complementary to the permission scopes that are declared by the application.

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).